UK Biobank: Reception

 In November 2023, The Observer reported that UK Biobank had approved access for companies in the insurance sector between 2020 and 2023 and that this runs counter some of the publicly made claims about how insurance companies and law enforcement would not access the data and records donated by volunteers.
 In response, UK Biobank released a response, stating that the quoted passages were only made in relation to identifiable data, not the de-identified data that was ultimately shared with insurance companies.

 In 2023 the Secretary of State for Science, Innovation and Technology Michelle Donelan described UK Biobank as "mak[ing] an unparalleled contribution to science across the whole world, by putting invaluable information at researchers' fingertips.
 It is without question a jewel in the crown of UK science, and an envy of the world".

-In October 2024, The Guardian published a story detailing that the far-right "Human Diversity Foundation" had gotten access to UK Biobank data to use it in pseudo-scientific race studies, raising questions about the governance and processes for approving and controlling access to the data.
+In October 2024, The Guardian published a story detailing that the far-right "Human Diversity Foundation" had obtained access to UK Biobank data to use it in pseudo-scientific race studies, raising questions about the governance and processes for approving and controlling access to the data.
 Following the initial publication in The Guardian, UK Biobank released a statement that criticised the report and dismissed the main findings, claiming to have conducted a full investigation that had "found no evidence of misuse of UK Biobank data" as only publicly accessible summary statistics where used.
 However, in a follow-up report by The Guardian after UK Biobank's statement, the newspaper reported on correspondence between a senior medic and UK Biobank chief executive, Prof Sir Rory Collins, in which Collins said that the inquiries were continuing.
 In the same article, The Guardian also reported on the US-based startup, Heliospect Genomics that claims to use UK Biobank data to predict traits such as IQ, sex and height, as well as risk of obesity or mental illness, in human embryos for IVF treatment.

+Exposure of confidential information

+In March 2026 an investigation by The Guardian found that confidential health data from UK Biobank had been exposed online on dozens of occasions as a result of researchers sharing code and data online on platforms like GitHub to fulfill the code sharing requirements of scientific journals and funders.
+In their response, UK Biobank rejected concerns about data re-identification.

+In April 2026, UK Biobank released that they found that de-identified participant data for sale on a consumer website by Alibaba.
+According to media reports, the de-identified data sets of around half a million participants were included in the data that was for sale and were removed from the website with the help of the Chinese and UK governments before any sales took place.